gajdikuka/Monei/README.md

 # Monei
-Budget manager shoftware.
-I created the UI.
+Budget manager software.
+My responsibility was creating the UI.